 Clean out to sea

 A fuel cell combined with an electric motor is not only virtually silent but also significantly less trouble-prone than an internal combustion engine. thyssenkrupp Marine Systems already uses this technology very successfully in its submarines.
 So far surface ships are mainly powered by diesel engines.
-In the “SchiBZ” project, Keno Leites and his team have developed an eco-friendly alternative: a diesel-powered fuel cell.
-At the start of 2017 the new technology is being fitted in the freighter “MS Forester” for testing.
+In the “SchIBZ” project, Keno Leites and his team have developed an eco-friendly alternative: a diesel-powered fuel cell.
+The freighter “MS Forester” will be equipped as an test carrier with the new technology.
 In our interview Keno Leites explains how it works and what advantages it has over conventional diesel engines.

 Can you give us an idea of what a diesel-powered fuel cell is?